Sustainability: without question, is one of the hottest topics out there — and for good reason.

 Admittedly, I’m most excited about the opportunities that will come when we can give these bags second and third lives — mindful textiles plus reselling equals the ultimate in environmental conscientiousness.

 Burberry isn’t far behind Gucci, with their new environmentally-conscious e-canvas textiles launched in Spring/Summer of 2020 (which, by the way, we’re just starting to get inventory from here).

 Their new “Econyl” appears as creative as the designs themselves, citing sustainable materials like “nylon yarn made from regenerated fishing nets”, “industrial plastic” and “fabric scraps.”
 The waste-not-want-more mentality looks good on Burberry — I’m hopeful that this line is just the beginning of a completely new approach to fashion.

 Hermes is famously known for its luxurious leathers, but with the rise in demand for more sustainability, the French house is breaking tradition – and in the best way.
-Their advanced technology makes it possible to manufacture luxurious material in a lab using the roots of mushrooms to imitate the likeness of leather.
+Their advanced technology makes it possible to manufacture luxurious materials in a lab using the roots of mushrooms to imitate the likeness of leather.

 This incredible effort is scheduled to make its debut before we know it using the well-known iconic travel accessory – the Victoria bag (pictured here), as an example alongside Hermes’ more classic materials.
 We cannot wait to get our hands on one!

 Prada, too, is setting a higher bar for the way they do business, with concrete, actionable commitments including the use of 85% recycle and certified paper, 100% electricity from renewable resources on Italian soil, and compliance with their 37 LEED certifications.